Is an MBA worth it for engineers?

 • Building a no code website

-We’ve seen our alumni grow from individual contributors, to engineering managers, product leaders, startup founders, and more.
-For those in need of a professional development experience that maximizes earning potential, value, applicable skill development, and professional networking, Business Intensive checks all the boxes.
+We’ve seen our alumni grow from individual contributors to engineering managers, product leaders, tech executives, startup founders, and more.
+For those in need of a professional development experience, the Business Intensive checks all the boxes.
+You will maximize your earning potential, build skills, and network professionally.